 Almeida Theatre: first three weeks of "Daddy" have been cancelled, and anticipating it may be necessary to postpone "Daddy" and The House of Shades.

 Bridge Theatre: I Remember It Well starring Judi Dench has been cancelled, as has The Southbury Child.
+It was also announced on 3rd June 2020 that The Book of Dust - La Belle Sauvage has also been postponed.

 Performances due to run at West End theatres are all running as scheduled.
 For more, please consult our COVID-19 information page.